Warum Kokosnektar gesünder ist als Industriezucker

 • Hormone production

-Particularly worth mentioning are: histidine, arginine, cysteine and tyrosine .
+Particularly noteworthy are: histidine, arginine, cysteine and tyrosine .

 Glycemic Index – Gentler effect on blood sugar levels

-The glycemic index (GI) measures how quickly a food causes blood sugar levels to rise.
+The glycemic index (GI) measures how quickly a food raises blood sugar levels.

-The glycemic index (GI) of coconut nectar is around 35—significantly lower than that of processed sugar (approximately 60–65).
-Low-GI foods help prevent blood sugar spikes and reduce the risk of type 2 diabetes.
+The glycemic index (GI) of coconut nectar is around 35 – significantly lower than that of refined sugar (approx. 60–65).
+Foods with a low GI help prevent blood sugar spikes and reduce the risk of type 2 diabetes.

 Fructose content – Less strain on the liver